In this Special Feature, we inspect the growing links between the lung microbiome and chronic obstructive pulmonary disease (COPD).

 Over the years, researchers have found more and more evidence of a connection between the lung microbiome and COPD symptoms.
 Although smoking is the primary risk factor for COPD, it seems that bacteria might exacerbate the condition.

-One of the leading theories is known as the vicious circle.
+One of the leading theories is known as the

 Vicious circle theory